-OCGS MEETING LOCATION IS CHANGING — Beginning with the October 2013 OCGS meeting, the Society will hold its meetings at the Kilgour Centre of the St. Andrew’s Society of Detroit.
+OCGS MEETING LOCATION: The Society meets at the Kilgour Centre of the St. Andrew’s Society of Detroit.
 This facility is located at 2360 Rochester Court in Troy near the intersection of Rochester Road and Stephenson Hwy, just south and west of the I-75, exit 67 (Rochester Road).
 It may be accessed from the first driveway west of the Rochester Road-Stephenson Hwy intersection.
 As in the past meetings are held on the first Tuesday of the month at 7:00p.m . with the exception of the joint meeting with the DSGR in January.

 4 February 2014: “How to Use Timelines to Enhance your Research,” Ms. Pam Warren, the Society’s treasurer